 What you can do at the Odéon-Théâtre de l’Europe

 The Odéon-Théâtre de l’Europe fulfills its primary function, presenting a wide variety of plays every season.
 And to live up to its name, many plays are staged in several languages, including Spanish, Swedish and Hungarian, with French surtitles.
 In addition, of course, to French plays.
 And recently, the Odéon-Théâtre de l’Europe is hosting a brand new event.
-In its warmly-colored Italian-style theater, thousands of candles from Candlelight concerts illuminate the decorations, offering classical tributes to all genres of music.
+In its warmly-colored Italian-style theater, thousands of candles from Candlelight concerts illuminate the decorations, offering classical tributes to all musical genres.

 What is Ateliers Berthier?